PeeteKeesel/coursera-summaries/specializations/reinforcement_learning_specialization/README.md

 ## 🏛️ Structure

 The specialisation is structured into three courses.
 Each course covers a multitude of topics split into three to four weeks.
+Most weeks terminate with a combination of quizzes and labs (some only contain one of the two).
+The "📖Notes" column contains a notebook with summaries and notes for each course.

 <table>
   <tr>